The Longstanding Dispute between Korea and Japan: The Dokdo Islands

 Savannah Chun (전은영)

-Savannah Chun (전은영) is a sophomore at The Hockaday School.
+Savannah Chun (전은영) is a junior at The Hockaday School.
 She is a third-generation Korean American and the President of KAYAT.

 Previous